constgen/neutrino-preset-koa/README.md

 {"success":true}
 ```

-The server will automatically choose a free **port** by default in development mode.
+The server will automatically choose a free **port** by default in a development mode.
 So it may differ on every run and in your particular case.

 ## Building